Large Language Models for Automated Literature Review: An Evaluation of Reference Generation, Abstract Writing, and Review Composition: Experiments

 \subsection{Main Results}

 We present the results for the three tasks in Table~\ref{t1},~\ref{t2}, and~\ref{t3}.
 The performance of different models on each task is analyzed as follows.

-\textbf{Results for Task 1.} By analyzing the results in Table~\ref{t1}, we observe that Claude-3.5 achieves the highest accuracy score and title search rate, whereas Llama-3.2 records the lowest performance on both metrics for Task 1.
-Additionally, when evaluating the accuracy of LLM-generated references, treating the author item as correct if the first author is identified correctly results in a 3–5\% increase in accuracy scores across all models.
-This finding highlights that accurately generating complete author lists remains a significant challenge for LLMs.
+\textbf{Results for Reference Generation.} As shown in Table~\ref{t1}, Claude-3.5-Sonnet achieves the highest $F1$ score and $S_t$, while Llama-3.2-3B performs the worst on both metrics.
+Notably, Claude-3.5-Sonnet also achieves the highest precision and recall, indicating that it not only generates more correct references overall but also shares the highest overlap with those cited in the human-written article.
+When evaluating the author dimension of LLM-generated references, we consider the reference to match in this dimension if the first author is correctly matched.
+Applying this criterion results in a 1–3\% increase in F1 scores across all models.
+This suggests that generating complete and accurate author lists remains a major challenge for LLMs.

+We further conduct a year-wise analysis of the correctly generated references, as illustrated in Figure~\ref{f1-1}.
+The results reveal that the majority of accurate citations produced by the models are concentrated in the period between 2010 and 2020, a trend consistent across nearly all LLMs evaluated in this task.

-\textbf{Results for Task 2.} We use various metrics to evaluate model performance.
-As shown in Table~\ref{t2}, Claude-3.5 consistently achieves the best overall performance across nearly all metrics.
-The average semantic similarity between the abstracts generated by Claude-3.5 and human-written abstracts is 81.17\%.
-Furthermore, Claude-3.5 demonstrates the highest factual consistency, with a TURE model evaluation score of 78.10\% and a GPT-4o assessment score of 96.77\%.
-Additionally, we observe that Llama-3.2 achieves the highest score on the ROUGE-L metric, but does not show a clear advantage on other metrics.
-Given the diversity of outputs produced by LLMs, it is crucial to employ multiple evaluation metrics when assessing their performance on our tasks.
+\textbf{Results for Abstract Writing.} As shown in Table~\ref{t2}, Claude-3.5-Sonnet achieves the best overall performance across most evaluation metrics.
+It generates abstracts with the highest average semantic similarity to human-written ones (81.17\%) and shows strong factual consistency, achieving a TRUE score of 78.10\%.
+DeepSeek-V3 also performs well in factual consistency, with the highest GPT-4o-based assessment score (96.84\%).
+In contrast, Llama-3.2-3B obtains the highest ROUGE-L score but does not show clear advantages on other metrics.
+These results highlight the importance of using multiple evaluation metrics to comprehensively assess the diverse outputs of LLMs.

-\textbf{Results for Task 3.} As shown in Table~\ref{t3}, we observe that, compared to the accuracy scores in Task 1, all LLMs exhibit a significant increase in accuracy when generating references in Task 3.
-Previous studies have shown that citing real external sources can reduce hallucination rates in the generated text.
-In our experiment, we find that when LLMs are tasked with generating references for the literature review, the accuracy of the generated references increases significantly.
-This suggests that the generated references and the literature review text impose constraints on each other.
+\textbf{Results for Review Composition.} As shown in Table~\ref{t3}, compared to the Reference Generation task, all LLMs demonstrate a significant increase in Precision when generating references within the Review Composition task.
+Prior research indicates that grounding generated text with real external citations can effectively reduce hallucination rates~\citep{Gao_Yen_Yu_Chen_2023}.
+Consistently, our experiments reveal that when LLMs generate references alongside the literature review, the accuracy of these references improves markedly.
+This suggests a mutual constraint between the generated references and the review text, leading to enhanced overall reliability.